Notice of Privacy Practices

 about you with your health insurance company to determine whether it will

 cover your treatment.
-We might also need to information rm your health
+We might also need to information from your health

 insurance company about your health condition in order to obtain pre-approval